Ecosystems & Global Biodiversity: Reefs

 Safety

-SAFE GUIDES: Small World Journeys’ guides hold current Senior First Aid and CPR certificates, along with government-issued Driver’s Authority (if driving) and Working With Children cards (also known as a Blue Card) after passing a thorough background check.
+SAFE GUIDES: All Small World Journeys guides hold current Senior First Aid and CPR certification, valid Driver’s Authority (where applicable), and a Working With Children Check (Blue Card) following comprehensive background screening.
+Our guides are experienced in school group supervision, duty of care, and risk-aware outdoor leadership, providing teachers and schools with confidence throughout the excursion.
 For more information on our guides, see About Us.

 We do custom trips!